xdotcommer/music-studio/README.md

    - Use DAW for MIDI sequencing

 3. **Audio Processing**
-   - Use Walrus Fundamental for analog coloration
+   - Use Main output through Walrus/NTS-3 for effects processing
-   - NTS-3 for digital effects processing
+   - Use Alt output to Blackbox for sampling/resampling
-   - Blackbox for sampling and resampling
+   - Configure mix between processed and direct signals
-   - Apollo Twin effects for final processing
+   - Apply Apollo Twin effects for final processing